nordicnode/SteamRoll/README.md

 ### 🔒 Security
 *   **Defender Exclusion Helper**: An optional utility to safely add Windows Defender exclusions for SteamRoll folders to prevent false positives.
 *   **Path Validation**: Strict security checks during transfers to prevent directory traversal attacks.
+Malicious paths immediately terminate the connection (DoS protection).
 *   **Isolated Environment**: SteamRoll works in its own output directory and does **not** modify your actual Steam installation.
+*   **Delta Temp File Cleanup**: Automatic cleanup of temporary files during delta sync operations, even on failure.

 ## 🚀 How to Use